factropy/community/README.md

 Grab the game from [Itch](https://dorfl.itch.io/factropy).

-To report bugs or make serious suggestions please [open an issue here](https://github.com/factropy/community/issues).
+To report bugs and serious feature requests [open an issue here](https://github.com/factropy/community/issues).

-For general help with the game, or just to hang out, consider dropping into [Discord](https://discord.gg/PKeVHU4wjD)!
+For general help with the game, suggestions, questions or anything else, [start a discussion](https://github.com/factropy/community/discussions).
+Also consider dropping into [Discord](https://discord.gg/PKeVHU4wjD)!